-The outcomes and actions taken by the Title IX process do not necessarily preclude other disciplinary actions from being taken using other CSM disciplinary procedures.
-The Title IX investigations and outcomes may be used as support for other disciplinary processes.
+The outcomes and actions taken by the Title IX process do not necessarily preclude other disciplinary actions from being taken using other CSM judicial procedures.
+The Title IX investigations and outcomes may be used as support for other judicial processes.